ARTICLES

 Every flower that reaches a customer goes through a structured process designed to keep quality stable and operations efficient.
 At Mystic Flowers, that process is coordinated through the Mystic Center, a key operational hub responsible for inventory management, quality control, logistics, and order fulfillment.

 Located in Tabacundo, within Ecuador’s main flower production area, the Mystic Center was created to concentrate multiple functions in one place.
-By bringing together flowers from different farms and post-harvest facilities, the company works with a more controlled and organized system that improves consistency and responsiveness across the supply chain.
+By bringing together flowers from different farms and post-harvest facilities, the company works with a more controlled and organized system that improves consistency and responsiveness across the supply chain to provide a top-notch customer service as the end goal.

 Get to Know Mystic Flower's Main Flower Control Hub – The Mystic Center